 The internship is a full-time, full-year employment.
 Interns receive 2 weeks paid vacation plus 7 scheduled holidays, 5 floating holidays and sick/personal leave.
 The annual salary is $23,660.
 Benefits also include medical and dental coverage.

 Interns are welcomed as highly valued members of the Morrison Child and Family Services staff.
 They have the right to pursue training free from discrimination based on gender, race, ethnicity, religion, marital status, age, sexual orientation or physical handicap.
-The internship staff, as well as the agency as a whole, makes every effort to insure that interns receive the same trainings, services, benefits and fair treatment as on-going staff members.
+The internship staff, as well as the agency as a whole, makes every effort to ensure that interns receive the same trainings, services, benefits and fair treatment as on-going staff members.
 Interns are also provided individual locked offices, phones and computers as well as access to video equipment and administrative support.

 Joyce Ochsner, PhD (Kent State University, 1986)